Subqueries

 Warning:

-CockroachDB v2.1 is no longer supported.
-For more details, see the Release Support Policy.
+CockroachDB v2.1 is no longer supported as of April 30, 2020.
+For more details, refer to the Release Support Policy.

 SQL subqueries enable reuse of the results from a selection query within another query.